Team

 Postdoctoral Fellow

-Current postdoctoral fellow in the Megakaryocytes to Platelets Research Group at Boston Children's Hospital
+Postdoctoral fellow in the Megakaryocytes to Platelets Research Group at Boston Children's Hospital

 Visiting PhD Student

-Current PhD student in the Lab of Adaptive Immunity at the Institute of Molecular Genetics of the Czech Academy of Sciences
+PhD student in the Lab of Adaptive Immunity at the Institute of Molecular Genetics of the Czech Academy of Sciences

 Visiting Fulbright Postdoctoral Scholar